U.S. motor vehicle deaths see biggest two year jump in over 50 years, per NSC

 The trend towards growing motor vehicle deaths is alarming, and has caught the attention of regulators and the National Highway Traffic Safety Administration.
 NHTSA issued an open call for assistance in making sense of the raw data last year, releasing it in bulk early as way to help spur finding some answers.

-The NSC, which holds a charger from the U.S. Congress, also conducted a survey that indicates some possible causes for the steady increases, including speed, texting via touch input or voice, as well as driving while under the influence of restricted substances.
+The NSC, which holds a charger from the U.S. Congress, also conducted a survey that indicates some possible causes for the steady increases, including speed, texting via touch input or voice, as well as driving while under the influence.
 The nonprofit organization also offered some recommendations, including ignition locks for all convicted drunk drivers, automated enforcement for speed limit violations, full bans on cell phones including hands-free kits and more.

 One thing the NSC does not comment on is the use of fully autonomous vehicle technology, though it does advise accelerated standardization and introduction of features including automatic emergency warning, blind spot monitoring and lane departure warning systems.